List of university a cappella groups in the United Kingdom: The Other Guys

-The Other Guys was formed in 2004 and are the only all-male A cappella group from the University of St Andrews.
+The Other Guys was formed in 2004 and are the only all-male a cappella group from the University of St Andrews.
 They are perhaps best known for their YouTube hit "Royal Romance", a tribute to the wedding of Prince William and Catherine Middleton, which gained recognition in the rest of the United Kingdom, the United States, Australia, and India within a week, and the video also appeared on "Webtastic" on The Today Show.

-The group entered the ICCAs for the first time in 2007, when St Andrews hosted the Western European quarterfinal, and progressed to the semifinal in London.
+The group entered the International Championship of Collegiate A Cappella for the first time in 2007, when St Andrews hosted the Western European quarterfinal, and progressed to the semifinal in London.
 They repeated this success in the following year.
+The group went on to recreate the same double success in 2024 and 2025 where they won their quarterfinal's again.
+In 2024, the group placed 2nd in the entire UK, losing out on the top spot to The Northern Lights.
 In 2009 they progressed to the London final of the inaugural Voice Festival UK competition.
+The group came third in the ICCA 2025 UK semi-final.

 The Alleycats

-The Alleycats is a mixed-voice A cappella group formed in 2001.
-Having originally been an all-male group, in 2007 girls were allowed to audition for the first time, and now the group consists of roughly half and half.

-In 2008, the group appeared on the BBC's Last Choir Standing, making it to the final fifteen.
-The group also took a show to the Edinburgh Festival Fringe in 2010 and plan to do so in August 2011.
+The Alleycats are a mixed-voice a cappella choir.
+They appeared on the BBC's Last Choir Standing in 2008, making it to the final fifteen.

 In 2009 and 2010, the group progressed to the final of the Voice Festival UK in London.
 In 2009, Lizzy Weintz won the award for 'Outstanding Arrangement' in the final.
 In 2010, the group received the 'Outstanding Performance' award.

 The Accidentals

-The Accidentals is an all-female A cappella group.
+The Accidentals is an all-female a cappella group.

 In 2010 they progressed from the St Andrews semifinal of the Voice Festival UK to the London final having won the award for 'Outstanding Performance'.
-In 2011 they achieved this success again, with Anna McDonald winning the award for 'Outstanding Soloist' for her performance of Adele's Rolling in the Deep and Ellie Mason winning the award for 'Outstanding Vocal Percussion' at the semifinal.
-In the final, the group were highly commended for their arrangement of Price Tag, as well as their Vocal Percussion.
+In 2011 they achieved this success again, with Anna McDonald winning the award for 'Outstanding Soloist' for her performance of Adele's "Rolling in the Deep" and Ellie Mason winning the award for 'Outstanding Vocal Percussion' at the semifinal.
+In the final, the group were highly commended for their arrangement of "Price Tag", as well as their Vocal Percussion.